 |PHONE: (219) 464-6014||EMAIL: Kate.Stake@valpo.edu||Follow valpocoach|

 Valparaiso University director of athletics Mark LaBarbera announced on July 23, 2014 that Kate Stake has been hired as the head coach of the Valpo softball program.
-Stake enters her second season at the helm of the Crusaders in 2016.
+Stake, who enters her third season at the helm of the Crusaders in 2017, led Valpo to the Horizon League Championship and a berth in the NCAA Tournament in her second year in 2016.

 Prior to arriving at Valparaiso, Stake spent two seasons on the coaching staff at Hofstra, working under NFCA Hall of Fame head coach Bill Edwards and helping the Pride to a combined 81 wins over her two years.
 The 2014 squad went 35-14 and earned an at-large bid to the NCAA Tournament, finishing the season ranked #33 in RPI.
 Eight members of the Pride were named NFCA All-Region honorees this past season as well.

 In her first season, Stake was part of the NFCA Northeast Region Coaching Staff of the Year which led Hofstra to a 46-13 record as the Pride won regular season and conference tournament championships.
 Hofstra ended the 2013 campaign ranked #19 in RPI and #25 nationally in the NFCA/USA Today poll, and advanced to the NCAA regional title game.
 In both of Stake’s seasons with the Pride, Hofstra hit better than .300 and had six regulars hit above the .300 mark.